milvus-io/milvus/docs/design_docs/milvus_create_collection_en.md

 # Create Collection

 `Milvus 2.0` uses `Collection` to represent a set of data, like `Table` in a traditional database.
 User can create or drop `Collection`.
-Altering the `Schema` of `Collection` is not supported yet.
 This article introduces the execution path of `CreateCollection`, at the end of this article, you should know which components are involved in `CreateCollection`.

 The execution flow of `CreateCollection` is shown in the following figure: